 Centauri provides critical leadership in development and operations of the nation's next generation geostationary and polar-orbiting weather satellite systems.

-Doug Postman is the Vice President for NRO Programs.
+Doug Postman is the Senior Vice President of Space and Airborne Engineering.
 Doug has been with Centauri since 2004 having supported the NRO as a systems engineer with Boeing, AT&T, and GRCI for 30 years.
 While at Centauri, Doug has supported programs in IMINT, AS&T and SED providing acquisition engineering and enterprise architecting.
 The majority of his career has been focused on special access programs involving smaller teams of engineers and streamlined acquisition approaches.
-Doug completed a BS in letters and engineering from Calvin College in Grand Rapids, Michigan, and a BS and MS in Aerospace Engineering from University of Michigan.
+Doug completed a BS in letters and engineering from Calvin College in Grand Rapids, Michigan and a BS and MS in Aerospace Engineering from University of Michigan.

-Wes Freiwald is Vice President for the Pacific Defense Solutions business area.
+Wes Freiwald is the Senior Vice President of Space Superiority and Missile Defense.
 Wes has more than 25 years of direct experience in all aspects of research, development, integration, test, and production of complex software computing and electric-optical systems.
 He has received numerous professional awards to include the Air Force Research Laboratories Directed Energy Directorate Individual Contractor of the Year for complex and transitional accomplishments of critical technologies to the warfighter.
 Wes is a recognized senior engineer, program manager and entrepreneur with a well-established community reputation for excellence.
 Prior to joining forces with Centauri in November of 2013, Wes was a founder and President of Pacific Defense Solutions, LLC, a successful small business located in Kihei, Hawaii, specializing in space surveillance and scientific technical services.
 Wes holds a Master’s Degree in Applied Science with an emphasis on telecommunications and engineering technology from the University of Denver.
 Wes’s undergraduate degree is in Computer Engineering from the University of New Mexico.

 James "JP" Passaro